codio-templates/Onboarding-Quick-Start/.guides/content/Add-files-329f.md

 Let's start off by creating some files.
-Either right click on the project name in the file tree or go to the File menu to create a file.
+Either right click on the project name in the file tree or select **File->New File**.

 Create the following files (just enter the file name, Codio will detect the language)